Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 This page explains how to partially automate experiments generation on Qualtrics using `Python`.[^1] However, it does not deal with modifications of the Survey flow, which we recommend to manually edit.

-[^1]: Note that you may use `R` or a similar programming language instead of `Python` to achieve the same goal.
+[^1]: Note that you may use `R` or a similar programming language instead of `Python`.
 You only have to adapt the code and the libraries to the language of your choice.

 <ins>Programming prerequisites:</ins> loops, read & write in a `.txt` or `.csv` file, regular expressions.

-*This page builds upon the work of Matthieu Raoelison.*
+*This page builds upon the work & ideas of Matthieu Raoelison.*

 ## Introduction